DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/ApiFunctionList.md

 - #### process:
     - get sub from jwt
     - get the private key from the s3 folder(at the same folder named with sub)

-    - generate the EOR signature of the EOO with private key
+    - generate the EOR signature of the EOO with private key, encode it with base64.
 - #### return:
     - the signature of the EOO (AKA EOR)